Mary Nomura

-Mary Kageyama Nomura (born September 29, 1925) is an American singer of Japanese descent who was relocated and incarcerated for her ancestry at the Manzanar concentration camp during World War II and became known as The songbird of Manzanar.
+Mary Kageyama Nomura (September 29, 1925 – April 6, 2026) was an American singer of Japanese descent who was relocated and incarcerated for her ancestry at the Manzanar concentration camp during World War II and became known as The Songbird of Manzanar.

 Early life

 Mary Kageyama was one of five children of carpenter Tomitaro Kageyama and his wife, dance teacher Machi Kageyama, immigrants from Japan who lived in Los Angeles.
 She learned Japanese opera music from her mother, and performed at the Koyasan Buddhist Temple as a four-year-old, but both her parents died by the time she was eight.
-She was raised by her older brother and sister, both teenagers at the time, who left their high school to keep the family together rather than letting the other children get sent to an orphanage.
+Kageyama was raised by her older brother and sister, both teenagers at the time, who left their high school to keep the family together rather than letting the other children get sent to an orphanage.